 The First Interior Design Company

 During the early 1920’s Dorothy’s friends encouraged her to establish the first interior design company in the United States.
 Originally named ‘Architectural Clearing House’ but later became ‘Dorothy Draper & Company’ .
 Today, this company is headed by Carleton Varney.

 Draper created a new style adding a modern twist to classical styles which became known as ‘Modern Baroque’.
 It was a style that had particular application to large public spaces and modern architecture.
 Dorothy used dramatic and contrasting interior colour schemes such as black and white with pops of colour.
 She combined bold colours, textures and patterns, such as combining stripes with florals.
 Draper’s style was the opposite of minimalism, today all the colour combinations and dramatic designs are now known as ‘the Draper touch’.

 Dorothy also created a signature fabric with a cabbage-rose chintz.
-However, her most inspired work was in public spaces such as the lobby in the Carlyle Hotel on Madison Avenue (her first important hotel commission), Sherry-Netherland Hotel in New York (known as today as Sutton Place), Drake in Chicago and The Greenbrier Hotel in West Virginia.
+However, her most inspired work was in public spaces such as the lobby in the Carlyle Hotel on Madison Avenue (her first important hotel commission).
+The Sherry-Netherland Hotel in New York (known as today as Sutton Place).
+The Drake in Chicago and The Greenbrier Hotel in West Virginia.

 Carlton Varney purchased Draper’s company when she sadly passed away in 1969.

 Draper’s cousin, Sister Parish was also a major interior designer of the 20th century.

 Sister Parish – the early years

 Born in 1910 and christened Dorothy May Kinnicutt by her parents G Hermann Kinnicutt and May Appleton Tuckerman.
 Her nickname ‘sister’ was from her three-year-old brother.
 Sister Parish was the cousin of Dorothy.